 On Wednesday, Austria announced plans to erect barriers at the busy Spielfeld border crossing with Slovenia.

+Austria is a conduit into Germany for hundreds of thousands of people fleeing conflict and poverty in Africa and the Middle East.
 A surge of people is gathering on the Slovenian side of the Austrian border, after rail links with between Slovenia and Croatia were reopened, allowing thousands to continue their journey across the Balkans.

 Vienna says the planned barriers will be limited in scope and not on the same scale as those constructed by other states.

 The Hungarian government says it plans to challenge the EU’s plan for mandatory quotas for migrant relocation.

 — Zoltan Kovacs (@zoltanspox) October 28, 2015

 The challenge will be made if parliament endorses the proposal in December, according to a spokesperson for Prime Minister Viktor Orban’s office.

 Slovakia has already flagged up a legal challenge against the plan.